 : a cowboy in South America

 : a cowboy of the South American pampas

-Any of the nomadic and colourful horsemen of the Argentine and Uruguayan Pampas, who remain folk heroes famed for hardiness and lawlessness.
-Gauchos flourished from the mid 18th to the mid 19th century.
+The nomadic and colorful horsemen of the Argentine and Uruguayan plains, the guachos remain folk heroes famed for hardiness and lawlessness.
+Gauchos flourished from the mid-18th to the mid-19th century.
 At first they rounded up the herds of horses and cattle that roamed freely on the vast grasslands east of the Andes.
-In the early 19th century they fought in the armies that defeated the Spanish colonial regime and then for the caudillos who jockeyed for power after independence.
-Argentine writers have celebrated the gauchos, and gaucho literature is an important part of the Latin American cultural tradition.
+In the early 19th century, they fought first in the armies that defeated the Spanish colonial regime and then for the military dictators who jockeyed for power after independence.
+Argentine writers celebrated the gauchos, and gaucho literature is an important part of the Argentine cultural tradition.

 What made you want to look up gaucho?
 Please tell us where you read or heard it (including the quote, if possible).